Aftercare and living rules after a facelift

 Six weeks after your facelift

-After six weeks, you’re usually well recovered from the surgery.
-It’s difficult to say when the face will return to “normal”.
+After six weeks, you are usually well recovered from the surgery.
+It is difficult to say when the face will return to full normal appearance.
 This varies from person to person and depends on the amount of wound fluid or bruising under the skin.
-An average period of 6 weeks is expected.
-In some cases, the face looks normal again much sooner and in others it may take a little longer.
-Minor hardening may also occur so the plastic surgeon will advise you to massage it.
-Depending on the situation before surgery, the face may look smoother, tighter and younger.
+An average period of 6 weeks is calculated.
+In some cases, the face looks back to normal much sooner and in others it may take a little longer.
+Minor hardening may also occur where the plastic surgeon will advise you to massage it.
+Depending on the situation before surgery, the face will look smoother, tighter and younger.

 Most people can fully resume their normal lives after 6 weeks.
-You get to bathe, use a sauna and sleep the way you want again.
+You get to bathe, sauna and sleep the way you want again.

 Exercise is good for your body and after all those weeks of not exercising, maybe it’s time to do something about your fitness again.
-Fortunately, after 6 weeks, you can return to sports, like fitness, swimming, cycling, running, but only if it feels good and you experience no pain.
+Fortunately, after 6 weeks, you can return to sports.
+Fitness, swimming, cycling, running, if it feels good and you experience no pain then you can just start doing this.

-After about 3 months, you’ll come for a final check-up at MOOI Clinic.
-The times mentioned for recovery are averages and can vary greatly from person to person, but these apply to most people.
-Scars begin to turn from red to purple somewhere between 3-6 months, eventually turning pale and becoming almost invisible.
+After about 3 months, you will come for a final check-up at MOOI Clinic.
+The times mentioned for recovery are averages and can vary greatly from person to person but in most people it goes very smoothly.
+Scars begin to turn from red to pink somewhere between 3-6 months, eventually turning pale and therefore almost invisible.

-Depending on the type, a facelift will give you great results on the neck, jawline and mid face but it may not do much for certain areas, like lip lines or perioral lines.
-Aging involves several factors including skin aging and volume loss which is not corrected with a facelift alone.
-In these cases, lipofilling or certain injectables may be a solution.
-Peeling or laser treatments of the skin can also provide further improvements.
+A facelift, depending on the type has good effect on your neck, jawline and mid face, but may not reach certain areas.
+For example, it will not improve lip lines.
+Perioral lines will also not always improve completely.
+Aging has more aspects such as skin aging and volume loss which is not corrected with a facelift alone.
+In that case, lipofilling or certain injectables may offer a solution.
+Peeling or laser treatment of the skin can also provide further improvement.

-Do you have any doubts about your situation, as to whether or not you should be allowed to do something?
+Are you in doubt about your situation as to whether or not you should be allowed to do something?
 Then contact us!

 fast recovery from breast augmentation